vicariousdrama/BoostZapper/BOTCOMMANDS.md

 Example response:
 ```
-The bot is configured with 5 relays, 2 conditions, and monitoring event 8016ac..a63bdf
+The bot is configured with 5 relays, 2 conditions, and monitoring event 8016ac..a63bdf.

-Zapped alltime: 78100
-Zapped today: 2400
+Responses to the event matching conditions will be zapped up to 20 sats with the following message: Thanks for sharing your interpretation of today's #InkblotArt!

+   Credits applied: 200000
+All time zaps sent:  78100
+           Routing:    236
+           Service:   6000
-Credits remaining: 43788
+ Credits remaining: 115664
 ```

-## MESSAGE &lt;message to support&gt;
+## SUPPORT &lt;message to send to support&gt;

 Under normal circumstances, the bot account itself is not monitored.
 Direct Encrypted messages with the bot allow for users to configure the bot and review status for their events without polluting the public feeds of nostr.